NSFatalError/Publishable/README.md

 ## What Problem Publishable Solves?

-With the introduction of [SE-0475: Transactional Observation of Values](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0475-observed.md), Swift gains built-in support for observing changes in `Observable` types.
-This solution is great, but it only covers some of the use cases, as it publishes the updates via `AsyncSequence`.
+With the introduction of [SE-0475: Transactional Observation of Values](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0475-observed.md), Swift gains built-in support for observing changes to `Observable` types.
+This solution is great, but it only covers some of the use cases, as it publishes the updates via an `AsyncSequence`.

-In some scenarios, however, developers need to perform actions synchronously — immediately after a change occurs.
+In some scenarios, however, developers need to perform actions synchronously - immediately after a change occurs.

 This is where `Publishable` comes in.
 It allows `Observation` and `Combine` to coexist within a single type, letting you take advantage of the latest
 `Observable` features, while processing changes synchronously when needed.
-It even works with the `SwiftData` `Model` macro!
+It even works with the `SwiftData.Model` macro!

 ```swift
 import Publishable